 Master of Education Online - Educational Technology Emphasis

 In today’s classroom the use of technology in education has become popular and many teachers are seeking supplemental knowledge in this area.
-Candidates enrolled in the online masters of education program at Belhaven University are now allowed to take 9 extra elective hours in education and technology.
-A total of 12 graduate hours of emphasis in using technology would enable the candidate to expand their technological expertise and qualify them for a computer applications endorsement.
+Candidates enrolled in the online masters of education program at Belhaven University are required to take a core of courses for 21 hours.
+In addition, students in education and technology can take 3 courses in this area of emphasis for 9 credits.
+The degree program concludes with a comprehensive capstone course.
+This educational technology emphasis will enable the candidate to expand their technological expertise and qualify them for a computer applications endorsement.

 |EDU610||Research Methods and Procedures||3|

 |REA617||Content Area Literacy||3|

 |EDU621||Assessing Student Learning||3|

 |EDU630||Diagnostic and Remedial Strategies Across the Content Areas||3|

 |EDU642||Using Technology to Assess Learning and Manage Data||3|

 Students who hold an undergraduate degree in education or have completed a teacher preparation program may apply to the Master of Education degree program with evidence of holding or being eligible to hold a Standard license in the area of emphasis for which the student is seeking degree.